Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 Make sure form labels are provided and linked to the input they describe.

-### **Do / Don't**

-- Do place field labels next to the field
-- Don't use placeholder text in place of form fields if it disappears

 ### **Tips**

-- Web: Use the HTML `for` attribute to link the label and input field
+- **Web**: Use the HTML `for` attribute to link the label and input field
-- Mobile: Provide a suitable label to the input component
+- **App**: Provide a suitable label to the input component

 ### **Tests**

-- Web: Click on the form label and check that the input is focused – if linked properly, this will happen
+- **Web**: Click on the form label and check that the input is focused – if linked properly, this will happen
-- Mobile: Use a screen reader to check that the field is accurately described when focus is on the label
+- **App/Mobile Web**: Use a screen reader to check that the field is accurately described when focus is on the label

 ## Hint text